-Most recreational users of Psilocybe cubensis (when grown in vitro) require a dosage of The first livestock to arrive in Australia were brought from the Cape of Good Hope in
+There are more than 1 dozen species of "magic mushrooms" in Australia and New The first livestock to arrive in Australia were brought from the Cape of Good Hope in

 The majority of adverse physical effects or negative psychological reactions produced by "magic mushrooms" generally result from inappropriate set and expectation, or because of improper dosage, which may vary considerably among consumers, different mushroom species, or even within an individual species.
 The question of dosage is often confused by the variation in the source of the hallucinogenic mushroom species which is consumed.
 For example, Psilocybe cubensis, when picked and eaten from its natural dung (manure) habitat, produces a relatively mild mindaltering experience, which is evident from the large amounts of fresh specimens needed to achieve a threshold experience.
 However when grown in vitro (indoor laboratory cultivation and/or illicit cultivation), Psilocybe cubensis apparently can produce a more potent strain capable of inducing a very intense visual, sometimes quite disturbing, experience.
 This dosage assumes that the consumption of 1 to 3 gm of dried material would be too low if the mushroom specimen came from a wild source.
 This low potency for Psilocybe cubensis has been confirmed by research scientists Margot & Watling, (1981), who were surprised by the comparatively small amounts of psilocybin and psilocin which they extracted from wild specimens collected from five different locations in Australia.
 This suggests that a much larger dose would be required to produce significant hallucinations.
 It is possible that the chemicals most likely degenerated between the time that they were harvested and the time of analysis.
 However, it should be noted that a strain of Psilocybe cubensis producing different flushes (harvests) will vary somewhat in potency between flushes.
-Most recreational users of Psilocybe cubensis (when grown in vitro) require a dosage of Mind-altering (psilocybine containing) mushrooms have been traditionally used in religious healing and curing ceremonies by native It has been suggested by an Australian physician that the general public in Australia, as well as in the central lowlands, recreational users have been known to export these psychoptic species to various areas in Australia from areas where they were collected.
+As they say, ʼTis the season to be pickingʼ, but make There are more than 1 dozen species of "magic mushrooms" in Australia and New As they say, ʼTis the season to be pickingʼ, but make More than half of Australia's beef cattle can be found in the coastal areas of Queensland and New South Wales; and the 20 to 30 inch (500-750mm) rainfall belt of Queensland, New South Wales and Northern Victoria, generally provide adequate climatic environments for the growth of psilocybian mushrooms, especially after heavy rains.
+It has been suggested that "Psilocybe cubensis was introduced into Australia accidentally by early settlers along with their livestock."
+This same spore dispersal mechanism also probably applies to Copelandia cyanescens, Panaeolus subbalteatus and several additional species known to occur in or around the dung of other ruminants.
+This includes Psilocybe semilanceata and the non-hallucinogenic "haymaker's" mushroom Panaeolina foenisecii.
+While cattle are raised in all Australian states, as well as in the central lowlands, recreational users have been known to export these psychoptic species to various areas in Australia from areas where they were collected.
 In the case of New Zealand, hereafter referred to as NZ, cattle are the primary source for Copelandia cyanescens, but the "liberty cap" mushroom Psilocybe semilanceata only grows in the manured soil of four-legged ruminants and not directly from manure (Jansen, Pers.
 Comm., 1988).
 The identification section of this guide documents reported locations for more than 1 dozen species of psilocybian mushrooms in Australia and NZ which most likely have been used at one time or another for recreational purposes.
 There are more than 1 dozen species of "magic mushrooms" in Australia and New